Epipaschia

 Distribution

 Recorded from the eastern United States, including Vermont.
-The Epipaschia superatalis has been documented in the eastern U.S. west to Kansas, New Mexico, and Wisconsin, with additional records in northern Mexico.
+The type Epipaschia superatalis has been documented in the eastern U.S. west to Kansas, New Mexico, and Wisconsin, with additional records in northern Mexico.

 Host Associations